railwayapp/nixpacks/docs/pages/docs/cli.md

 Environment variables can be provided in the format `FOO` or `FOO=bar`.
 If no equal sign is present then the value is pulled from the current environment.

+#### Labels

+You can provide values to labels, just like Docker.
+For example, `--label org.opencontainers.image.source=https://github.com/owner/repo`.

 ## Plan

 The plan command will show the full set of options (nix packages, build cmd, start cmd, etc) that will be used to when